 The dense local economic fabric around the French headquarters as well as other sites, including Kwidzyn in Poland, Willich in Germany and Zriba in Tunisia, should facilitate initiatives of this type.

-Taking a proactive approach, LACROIX Electronics has underlined its ambitions in its budget, devoting nearly €10 million to corporate social responsibility (CSR) issues since 2018.
+Taking a proactive approach, the Electronics activity of LACROIX has underlined its ambitions in its budget, devoting nearly €10 million to corporate social responsibility (CSR) issues since 2018.

 This is one approach, among others, which is useful in terms of recruitment: faced with a tight job market, the electronics subcontractor has come up with lots of ideas to attract and retain the best profiles.
 The company has introduced a number of programmes for employees, and ways to enhance their quality of life in the workplace, such as flexible working hours, staff outings and leisure activities, discounts from local businesses, etc., with the emphasis very much on the local.